 - Double check you know where your exam is

 There may be nothing worse than being late for your exam because you got lost on campus – only to find out you’re no longer allowed to sit the exam.
-It’s a big campus, and you might be in an space you’re unfamiliar with, so double check you know exactly where it is.
-If you need to take a look at the campus map and on the day of your exam, get there 15 minutes early.
+It’s a big campus, and you might be in a space you’re unfamiliar with, so double check you know exactly where it is.
+Take a look at the campus map if you’re unsure where the building is.
+On the day of your exam, make sure you get there 15 minutes early.